Los Angeles drops mortgage discrimination case against JPMorgan

 A hangover from the 2007-2008 financial crisis, the lawsuit and others like it were brought by a handful of local governments claiming damages for economic destruction wrought nationwide by foreclosures, lost taxes and neighborhood blight.
 The legal actions have brought only mixed results as banks strongly contested claims that they discriminated.

-Los Angeles is still pursuing similar complaints against Bank of America <BAC.N >, Wells Fargo & Co (WFC.N) and Citigroup Inc (C.N).
+Los Angeles is still pursuing similar complaints against Bank of America <BAC.N >, Wells Fargo & Co and Citigroup Inc.

 JPMorgan spokesman Jason Lobo said the bank was pleased with the city's decision.